Deciphering the Bangladesh bank heist

-The hackers used a custom version of the Dridex malware to hack software called SWIFT Alliance Access to both make the transactions and hide the evidence.
+The hackers used a custom version of malware to hack software called SWIFT Alliance Access to both make the transactions and hide the evidence.
 The hackers used a version of the malware that removed integrity checks within the Alliance software and then monitored the transaction files sent through the system, searching the payment orders and confirmations for specific terms.
 These terms and the responses to them were specified by a Command and Control server in Egypt.

 When a message with one of the search terms was found, the malware would do different things depending on the kind of message.
 Payment orders were modified to increase the amounts being moved, updating the Alliance database with new values.
 Confirmation messages from the SWIFT network were also modified.
 Confirmations are printed and stored in the database.
 Before being printed, the malware would alter the confirmations to show the original, correct transaction value; it also deleted confirmations from the Alliance database entirely.

 It's still not clear how the initial transactions were entered into the system to trigger the malware in the first place.